Bedroom ideas for boys offer a whole world of opportunity. Think themed spaces, inspiring artwork, bold color, fabulous pattern and more.

 15. Fire up their imagination with a theme

 A bedroom doesn’t just have to be a bedroom – for a young boy, it can become a whole new world.

-‘Coming up with a theme is a great way to inject some fun and personality into the space,’ says Judy Smith, color consultant at Crown.
-‘This could be a nautical look, a safari-inspired mural or simple stencilling effects with lots of colors.’
+‘Coming up with a theme is a great way to inject some fun and personality into the space,’ says Judy Smith, color consultant at Crown (opens in new tab).
+‘This could be a nautical look, a safari-inspired mural or simple stenciling effects with lots of colors.’